yxz674/MITxPro-PacMen-Exercise/README.md

 When a given pacman hits the edge of the screen, it should change position to stay within the frame of the web page.

 # Roadmap of Future Improvements
-I am planning to work on: 1. adding a stop PacMen button to stop running the program anytime  2. building a canvas to only allow PacMen running inside the canvas 3. adding clear PacMen button to clear the page
+I am planning to work on: 1. adding a stop PacMen button to stop running the program anytime  2. building a canvas to only allow PacMen running inside the canvas 3. adding clear PacMen button to clear the page.

 # License Information
 Copyright (c) 2022 yxz674 Cecilia Zhang